prajaktamhatre22/BlockchainProject_22/README.md

 # BlockchainProject_22

-In this project, I have created a smart contract which is following the ERC20 standards.
-The smart contract is then invoked by a nodejs application to distribute tokens to 10 different wallet addresses.
+In this project, I constructed a smart contract that adheres to the ERC20 protocol.A nodejs application then uses the smart contract to distribute tokens to ten distinct wallet addresses.

 # Step 1